liquinlab/elm-smile/docs/concepts.md

 runs once.
 The reason is that Smile _persists_ information across page reloads.
-This way if your participant reloads the page in their browser, Smile will detect the timer was already started and continue measuring time with respect to first time it was started.
+This way if your participant reloads the page in their browser, Smile will detect the timer was already started and continue measuring time with respect to the first time it was started.
 Of course, if you don't want that more fancy behavior you can just call `api.startTimer()` without checking if it was already started, which will restart it to measure "from the last page load."

 This example shows another aspect of Smile's API.
 We use `api.elapsedTime()` to measure the time it took the user to press the spacebar.
 Then we _write_ the